Installing and integrating ONLYOFFICE Workspace Community components manually

 onlyoffice/mailserver

-Your domain that will be used for maintaining correspondence must be valid and configured for this machine (i.e. it should have the appropriate A record in the DNS settings that points your domain name to the IP address of the machine where ONLYOFFICE Mail is installed).
+The domain used for mail correspondence must be valid and configured for this server (i.e. it should have the appropriate A record in the DNS settings that points your domain name to the IP address of the machine where ONLYOFFICE Mail is installed).

 In the command above, the "yourdomain.com" parameter must be understood as a service domain for ONLYOFFICE Mail.
 It is usually specified in the MX record of the domain that will be used for maintaining correspondence.
 As a rule, the "yourdomain.com" looks like mx1.onlyoffice.com